 Over the years I've learned that in order to be a successful Linux Engineer, it's not so much about what you know in the moment, but what you can learn in the future.
 The ability to take your accumulated experience and feed that back into finding new areas to explore, new languages to learn, and constant incremental improvements is what drives long-term success.
 Just as important as staying hungry for constant improvement is listening.
 As an engineer it's often counter to my nature to listen to not only what people have to say, but what they don't say.
 My first instinct is that I want to jump in and start proposing technical solutions because that's what drives engineers.
 However, if I stop and listen with full intent, I not only end up with a more complete understanding of the technical challenge, I start to gain insight in someone else's perspective.
 That insight is key to a truly deep understanding of not only the technical challenge but what the other person or team truly needs to be successful.

 It’s important to remember to have a sense of humor and perspective.
 It's easy to get lost in the weeds and, let's face it, not all technical challenges are incredibly satisfying puzzles.
 Even with all the advances in automation over the last 25 years or so, a fair amount of systems administration involves cleaning up messes.
 My teammates and I like to joke that being a systems administrator is 50% janitorial work and 50% murder mystery in which case you might also be the murderer.
 Sometimes that momentary break in frustration and the perspective of just how much better things are than a year ago is just what I need to make it through to the other side of the (hopefully rare) rough day.

 Interested in joining DRW as a Linux Engineer?
-Head to our careers page and view our current openings below to learn more:
+Head to our [careers page](/careers "careers page") to learn more.